EtherealEmil/UsualScrap/README.md

 <details>
 <summary>Capsules</summary>

-Gloomy Capsule - Charges during the evening and night, when fully charged it will randomly teleport it's holder either indoors or outdoors depending on their current location
+Gloomy Capsule - Charges when outdoors during the evening and night, when fully charged it will randomly teleport it's holder either indoors or outdoors depending on their current location.

-Frigid Capsule - Charges during the evening and night, when fully charged it sends out waves of snow that will apply stacks of slowness to all nearby players
+Frigid Capsule - Charges when outdoors, when fully charged it sends out waves of snow that will apply stacks of slowness to all nearby players.

-Sacrifical Capsule - Drains health from all nearby players, WIP
+Sacrifical Capsule - Drains health from all nearby players in a radius when outdoors at night.

-Noxious capsule - Charges during the dawn and noon, when fully charged nox gas begins to seep out damaging all players nearby rapidly, WIP
+Noxious capsule.
 </details>